FyroxEngine/Fyrox/rg3d-sound/README.md

 ## HRTF

-Library has full HRTF support, it uses HRIR spheres generated using [IRCAM](http://recherche.ircam.fr/equipes/salles/listen/) HRIR database.
-HRIR spheres are produced using small tool written in C++ - [hrir_sphere_builder](https://github.com/mrDIMAS/hrir_sphere_builder ).
-It is very important to find HRTF that suits you because they're very individual and overall perception fully defined by use of correct HRTF.
+This library has full HRTF support, it uses HRIR spheres generated using [IRCAM](http://recherche.ircam.fr/equipes/salles/listen/) HRIR database.
+HRIR spheres are produced using a small tool written in C++ - [hrir_sphere_builder](https://github.com/mrDIMAS/hrir_sphere_builder ).
+It is very important to find HRTF that suits you because they're very individual and the overall perception is fully defined by the use of correct HRTF.

 ## Contributions

 Any contributions are very appreciated!
-Check `Issues` page to see how can you help project.
+Check the `Issues` page to see how can you help the project.

 ## License